Question: How do you minimise value and maximise pain in a project?

 Answer: Rush it.

-The extension – what this means for your business?
+The S/4HANA extension – what this means for your business?

-Trouble is it’s a fast-evolving world where competition can go from start-up to billion-dollar company in a few years.
-Is it really an option to consider your central ERP system as something that is better left alone?
+The trouble is, it’s a fast-evolving world where competition can go from start-up to a billion-dollar company in a few years.
+Is it really an option to consider your central ERP system as something that's better left alone?
 The new kids on the block will almost certainly have a business model that takes advantage of the fast-evolving, interconnected, data-driven world we live in.

 Staying still means your competitors will catch you sleeping and steal your market share somewhere in the middle of that long decision cycle.